School of Engineering and Science(SEAS)

 Renewable energy has gained widespread recognition for its potential to drive sustainable power generation and mitigate climate change.
 However, the rapid expansion of these resources highlights inherent challenges arising from their non?dispatchable, intermittent, and asynchronous nature, underscoring the critical need for grid?scale energy storage.
 Although numerous storage technologies exist, cohesive insights into commercially available or nearing commercialization remain limited.
 The review addresses that gap by presenting a comprehensive analysis of marketable grid?scale energy?storage solutions.
 The discussion begins with an examination of growth dynamics and regional trends in energy?storage capacities worldwide.
 By using California and Saudi Arabia as representative samples of the Mediterranean and hot desert regions under the Köppen classification, the review illustrates how climatic zones influence energy?storage requirements.
 After highlighting recyclability challenges associated with lithium?ion batteries, the study explores emerging electrochemical and gravitational?storage technologies.
 It then articulates critical parameters for evaluating energy?storage solutions and provides a comparative performance analysis.
 The review concludes by identifying a range of commercialized innovations and recommending a holistic approach to strengthen reliance on renewable energy

-Source Title: Journal of Electronic Materials, Quartile: Q2, DOI Link, View abstract ⏷
+Journal, Journal of Electronic Materials, 2025, Quartile: Q2, DOI Link, View abstract ⏷

 The hybridization of biomolecules with gold nanoclusters (AuNCs) has emerged as a promising research direction in bioelectronics, extending multidimensional prospects for diverse applications, from wearable health monitoring to advanced medical devices and tissue engineering.
 Here, we report a hybrid of bovine serum albumin (BSA) protein and gold nanoclusters of various concentrations to harness the distinctive properties of gold nanoclusters and enhance the electronic functionalities of biomolecules.
 Self-assembled monolayers (SAMs) of hybrid materials demonstrate enhanced electrical conduction with a film thickness of 10–15 nm as obtained from atomic force microscopy topographical images, revealing minimal aggregation.
 Current–voltage (I–V) characteristics at ±0.5 V showed significantly higher current densities for optimized hybrid material (BSA-Au6) SAMs, reaching 150 A/cm2.
 Compared to prior studies on BSA and metal hybrid thin films, the observed 100-fold enhancement in electrical conductivity for AuNC-doped SAMs highlights the novelty of this work.
 Moreover, our study with different AuNC concentrations demonstrated that six equivalents of AuNCs significantly boosted conductivity due to efficient electron transport mechanisms, which was further investigated with electrical impedance measurements.
 Our findings provide valuable insights into the underlying electronic transport mechanisms across hybrid materials for applications in bioelectronics and molecular electronics, marking a breakthrough compared to conventional protein films.

-Source Title: Journal of Materials Chemistry A, Quartile: Q1, DOI Link, View abstract ⏷
+Journal, Journal of Materials Chemistry A, 2025, Quartile: Q1, DOI Link, View abstract ⏷

 Organic solar cells (OSCs) have achieved remarkable progress, with power conversion efficiencies (PCEs) surpassing 19–20%, driven by the development of polymeric electron donors and non-fullerene acceptors (NFAs) in bulk-heterojunction (BHJ) architectures.
 BHJ OSCs, which rely on physical blending of donor (D) and acceptor (A) materials, face significant challenges in maintaining long-term stability.
 This instability limits the commercial viability of BHJ OSCs despite advancements in optimizing their morphology and device architecture.
 Single-component organic solar cells (SCOSCs) have emerged as a promising alternative to address these stability challenges.
 By covalently linking D and A units into a single molecule these single-material devices combine the advantages of light absorption and charge transport within a unified structure, eliminating complex interfacial layers and mitigating phase-separation issues inherent in BHJ systems.
 To date, SCOSCs have reached a maximum power conversion efficiency (PCE) of 15%, marking notable progress toward bridging the performance gap with BHJ devices.
 This review highlights the structural advancements in SCOSCs, with a particular emphasis on molecular dyads, D–A double cable polymers and conjugated block copolymers, and their photovoltaic performance.
 Furthermore, it discusses potential strategies for future innovations to improve the efficiency and scalability of SCOSCs.